mlflow/mlflow/CONTRIBUTING.rst

     git config --global user.name "Your Name"
     git config --global user.email yourname@example.com

-For convenience, we provide a pre-commit git hook that validates that commits are signed-off, auto-formats the code, and runs pylint.
+For convenience, we provide a pre-commit git hook that validates that commits are signed-off and runs `black --check` and `pylint` to ensure the code will pass the lint check for python.
 You can enable it by running:

 .. code-block:: bash